-If you are a small business in your early phase, chances are you will have to actively approach new stockists.
-If you have the budget to exhibit at trade shows, this is obviously a good way of meeting with lots of potential stockists.
-Remember though, tradeshows aren't the only way to access new retailers.
-In fact, for a new business they can even be counterproductive as a sudden influx of orders might just be too much pressure, too soon.
+If you are a small business in your early phase, chances are you will have to approach new stockists actively.
+If you have the budget to exhibit at trade shows, this is obviously a good way to meet with many potential B2B customers.
+Remember, though; tradeshows aren't the only way to access new stockists.
+In fact, they can even be counterproductive for a new business as a sudden influx of wholesale orders might be too much pressure, too soon.

-So this is a slower, more organic process, which is something we have totally embraced here at OrderSpace.
-Having run a couple of retail websites over the years I have seen it from the other side, so I feel I can offer some advice to make sure you get it right first time.
+There is a slower, more organic process, which is something we have totally embraced here at Orderspace.
+Having run a couple of retail websites over the years, I have seen it from the other side, so I feel I can offer some advice to make sure you get it right first time.

 1. Do your research

 You must have a really clear idea of where you want your goods to be offered for sale.
 You need to understand the market, not just the retailer, but their end-users too.

 Make a list of all the qualities you would expect your ideal stockist to have.
 For example, you might say...

 - US-based, luxury price-point, strong social media presence, professional online store, established more than 3 years ago, does not stock 'ABC brand, does stock 'DEF' and GHI' brands.